-- Age-Related Changes in Thyroid Function
+Age-Related Changes in Thyroid Function

-A number of studies have sought to determine whether biochemical diagnosis of thyroid disorders in the elderly may be confounded by age-related changes in thyroid function.[37]
-An early study of thyroid function profiles in women aged 60 and older reported higher serum thyroxine (T4) and TSH levels, and decreased triiodothyronine (T3) and reverse triiodothyronine (rT3) levels in comparison to reference ranges.[38]
-Similar findings were confirmed in a contemporaneous study comparing thyroid function profiles in elderly men and women to those of younger persons, and in a more recent study comparing thyroid function profiles in women aged 70 and older to those in their middle-aged offspring.[39, 40] In contrast, when other investigators stratified elderly patients by health status (i.e. healthy elderly adults, nursing home residents, or hospitalized elderly adults), they found that lower serum T3 levels and higher rT3 levels were only detected in the institutionalized elderly adults.[41]
+A number of studies have sought to determine whether biochemical diagnosis of thyroid disorders in the elderly may be confounded by age-related changes in thyroid function.[38]
+An early study of thyroid function profiles in women aged 60 and older reported higher serum thyroxine (T4) and TSH levels, and decreased triiodothyronine (T3) and reverse triiodothyronine (rT3) levels in comparison to reference ranges.[39]
+Similar findings were confirmed in a contemporaneous study comparing thyroid function profiles in elderly men and women to those of younger persons, and in a more recent study comparing thyroid function profiles in women aged 70 and older to those in their middle-aged offspring.[40, 41] In contrast, when other investigators stratified elderly patients by health status (i.e. healthy elderly adults, nursing home residents, or hospitalized elderly adults), they found that lower serum T3 levels and higher rT3 levels were only detected in the institutionalized elderly adults.[42]
 Consequently, previously observed patterns of age-related changes may have actually reflected effects of nonthyroidal illness.
 Two studies that evaluated thyroid hormone profiles in healthy adults have clarified this issue.
-One study that measured T3 and free T3 levels in healthy adults, they fell well within the limits of reference ranges.[42]
-Another study of thyroid hormone profiles in a range of healthy adults who were not taking prescribed medications determined that there were no significant differences in T4, free T4, T3, free T3, or rT3 levels between groups stratified by age.[43]
+One study that measured T3 and free T3 levels in healthy adults aged 65 and older determined that while levels of these hormones were lower than in younger adults, they fell well within the limits of reference ranges.[43]
+Another study of thyroid hormone profiles in a range of healthy adults who were not taking prescribed medications determined that there were no significant differences in T4, free T4, T3, free T3, or rT3 levels between groups stratified by age.[44]
 These findings then argue against the existence of a "low T3" syndrome associated with normal aging.

-Studies of hypothalamic-pituitary function in the elderly have revealed blunted circadian fluctuations in TSH levels and diminished TSH responses to TRH stimulation may be detected in elderly males.[44-46] The cause of this phenomenon is unclear.
-There are no histological or immunoreactive differences in the thyrotropes of elderly patients.[47]
-Measurement of serum deiodinase levels in a range of healthy adults has demonstrated a significant inverse correlation of 3',3'-diiodothyronine, 3'.5'-diiodothyronine, and 3,5-diiodothyronine levels with increasing age.[48]
+Studies of hypothalamic-pituitary function in the elderly have revealed blunted circadian fluctuations in TSH levels and diminished TSH responses to TRH stimulation may be detected in elderly males.[45-47] The cause of this phenomenon is unclear.
+There are no histological or immunoreactive differences in the thyrotrophs of elderly patients.[48]
+Measurement of serum deiodinase levels in a range of healthy adults has demonstrated a significant inverse correlation of 3',3'-diiodothyronine, 3'.5'-diiodothyronine, and 3,5-diiodothyronine levels with increasing age.[49]
 One study showed that the decline in deiodinase activity noted with increasing age was paralleled by a decline in selenium levels.
-Furthermore, selenium supplementation may effectively increase selenium levels, deiodinase activity, and T3/T4 ratios in elderly patients.[49]
+Furthermore, selenium supplementation may effectively increase selenium levels, deiodinase activity, and T3/T4 ratios in elderly patients.[50]